 It is well known in sports psychology that we suffer most when we believe that we have no control over our lives.
 But with the understanding of what is going on with our changing physiology during menopause we can take back control.

 For numerous women in my coaching group, this means slowly removing themselves from the thoughts and beliefs that keep them in their current lifestyle routines and habits.
-Afterall, as their body is changing hormonally, then we have to change with it.
+Afterall, as their body is changing hormonally, then it’s important to change with it.

-Through this we can support our growth and wellness at this time of life.
-If you are feeling out of control, I hope you can join me sometime.
+Through this, we can support our growth and wellness at this time of life.
+If you are feeling out of control, I hope you can join one of my 12 week programmes sometime.
 My passion is for you to live your best peri-to post-menopause life free of symptom chaos.